 They can be a bit pricey but if you can manage at least a one-night stay, go for it.
 It’s an unforgettable experience and one of the best things to do in Spain.

 Although the paradores are all over Spain, one parador I found especially beautiful is a renovated monastery, Real Monasterio de Santa Maria de Guadalupe, a UNESCO World Heritage site.
+If staying in a UESCO World Heritage site is a little on the pricey side, Guadalupe has many other accommodation options.

-The prices are reasonable and the place is unique.
+The prices are reasonable, and the place is unique.
 The rooms are decorated with the sparse, rustic furniture and period adornments giving you a feeling of traveling back in time.
 The best part is that the parador is in the village of Guadalupe, itself a spectacular little gem of a town well worth a two-day visit at least.

 Visit the Cradle of the Spanish Conquistadors